-Only Shareholders of record at the close of business on April 9, 2020 will be entitled to vote at the Meeting and any adjournment thereof.
+Only Shareholders of record at the close of business on April 8, 2021 will be entitled to vote at the Meeting and any adjournment thereof.

-Due to the public health impact of the coronavirus outbreak (COVID-19) and in consideration of the health and safety of our Shareholders, employees and the broader community, this year's Meeting will be held in a virtual only format, by way of a live audio webcast, instead of in person.
-Shareholders are cordially invited to participate in the online Meeting.
+In light of the ongoing public health concerns related to the spread of COVID-19 and in order to mitigate the potential risks to the health and safety of our Shareholders, employees and the broader community, this year's Meeting will once again be held in a virtual only format, by way of a live audio webcast.
+Shareholders are cordially invited to participate in the online Meeting at www.virtualshareholdermeeting.com/EXE2021.

-Registered Shareholders and duly appointed proxyholders can attend the Meeting by joining the live webcast online at http://web.lumiagm.com/272823485 where they can participate, vote or submit questions during the Meetings live audio webcast.
-Non-registered (or beneficial) Shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting as guests, however, they will not be able to vote or submit questions.
+Registered Shareholders and duly appointed proxyholders who attend the online Meeting can vote or submit questions during the Meeting's live audio webcast.
+Non-registered (or beneficial) Shareholders with a 16-digit control number who have not duly appointed themselves as proxyholders will be able to attend the Meeting and ask questions, however, they will not be able to vote.
+Non-registered Shareholders without a 16-digit control number who have not duly appointed themselves as proxyholders can attend the Meeting as guests.
 See "How do I attend and participate at the virtual Meeting?" in the accompanying Information Circular for detailed instructions on how to attend and vote at the Meeting.
 Whether or not Shareholders are able to attend the Meeting, registered Shareholders and non-registered Shareholders are encouraged to provide voting instructions in accordance with the enclosed form of proxy or voting instruction form, respectively.

-A proxy can be submitted either by mail, courier or hand to Computershare Trust Company of Canada, Stock Transfer Services, 100 University Avenue, 8th Floor, Toronto, Ontario M5J 2Y1, or by going online at www.investorvote.com.
-The proxy must be received by Computershare no later than 10:30 a.m.
-(Toronto time) on May 26, 2020, and if the Meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of the adjourned or postponed Meeting.
-In addition, the form of proxy provides instructions on how to vote by telephone or over the internet.
+To be valid, the proxy must be received by Broadridge Investor Communications Corporation no later than 10:30 a.m.
+(Toronto time) on May 25, 2021, and if the Meeting is adjourned or postponed, not less than 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement of the adjourned or postponed Meeting.
+In addition, the form of proxy provides instructions on how to vote over the internet or by telephone.